craftcms/cms/docs/multi-environment-configs.md

 );
 ```

-Just as with general.php, that `'*'` key is required to trigger multi-environment config support, even if you end up not needing it.
+Just as with `general.php`, that `'*'` key is required to trigger multi-environment config support, even if you end up not needing it.

 ## Environment-Specific Variables